Sakshi-Mane/Forget-Note-Keeper-App/README.md

 - Create new notes
 - Delete notes
 - Responsive design for mobile and desktop

-## Demo

-A live demo of the app can be found [here](https://example.com).

 ## Installation